|

 ||

 Syllabus Procedures and Methods of Historical Research: 1.
 Introduction into Method of Historical Research.
 2. Primary sources: structure, types and classification.
 Published and unpublished sources.
 The main principles of archival research.
 3. Possibilities and limits of the historian during the research of primary sources.
 4. Primary sources critique.
 How to read and evaluate primary (and other) sources (reasons of creation of a source, origin of a source, context of the creation of primary sources, authors, etc.).
 5. Non-academic sources (novels, sagas, movies, etc.).
 Movie as a primary source: possibilities and limits.
 6. Assignment: Primary sources critique.
 Students' presentations and evaluation.
 Discussion.
 7. Objectivity of the historian, or does an objective historical truth exist?
 Reconstruction of historical events and their interpretation.
 8. Ideology and history: interrelations.
 9. Terms and terminology.
 10. Theoretical methods in history.
 Schools and approaches.
 11. Political history, social and cultural history.
 History of mentalities, microhistory, Alltagsgeschichte or the history of everyday life, and others.
 12. Conclusions.
 The final discussion.
 The theoretic lectures are followed by seminars (discussions).
-During the Summer Semester (i.e. course Procedures and Methods of Historical Research) students have to prepare the following assignments: 3.
-Secondary sources critique.
-The aim of the assignment is to process and analyze relevant secondary sources (relevant secondary literature).
-The assignment should contain a short analysis (or review) of several secondary sources which are relevant for the topic.
-The following questions should be asked: What is the author's opinion or/and approach to the related problem/topic?
-When was the research (book, study, or article) published?
-Could that time period influence the author and her/his opinion (for example the Cold War period, socialist, communist or other political regime and ideology, emancipation or social movements, revolutions, etc.).
-Is the author biased in her/his opinion?
-Why?
-Do you agree with the author?
-As well as other related questions.
-4. Primary sources critique.
-Once the secondary sources are analysed students have to find out and process primary sources which are relevant for the proposal's topic.
-The primary sources could be published (printed materials) or unpublished (archival materials such as documents, reports etc.) Poslední úprava: Marková Alena, Mgr., Ph.D.
-(04.02.2021)
+During the Summer Semester (i.e. course Procedures and Methods of Historical Research) students are required to prepare the following assignments: 1.
+Secondary Sources Critique The aim of this assignment is to process and critically analyze relevant secondary sources (i.e., secondary literature) related to the chosen research topic.
+Students are expected to provide a short analysis or review of several secondary sources.
+In their analysis, students should consider the following questions: What is the author’s opinion or approach to the topic?
+When was the work (book, study, or article) published?
+Could the historical context of its publication – such as the Cold War, a socialist or communist regime, political ideologies, social movements, revolutions, or emancipation efforts – have influenced the author’s perspective?
+Is the author biased?
+If so, why?
+Do you agree with the author’s arguments?
+Any other relevant analytical questions related to the topic.
+Each source review must be at least 200-220 words Students must process and analyze at least five to six secondary sources.
+The reviews should be presented in chronological order (from the oldest to the most recent).
+All assignments must include accurate references and a complete bibliography, citing the title, page numbers, and other relevant details.
+Footnotes should be used for references.
+Assignments must comply with standard academic formatting, including the student’s name, course title, pagination, references, and list of literature.
+2. Primary Sources Critique After analyzing secondary sources, students are required to identify, process, and analyze primary sources relevant to their research proposal.
+Primary sources may be published (printed materials) or unpublished (archival materials, such as documents, reports, etc.).
+Students must process and analyze a minimum of five to six primary sources.
+While analyzing the sources, students should consider the following questions: When was the source created?
+What type of source is it (e.g., police report, official document, chronicle, etc.)?
+Who is the author of the source?
+For whom was the source intended?
+What was the purpose of its creation (e.g., propaganda, leaflets, secret reports, etc.)?
+Each source review should be at least 200-220 words in length.
+Students are required to process at least 5 primary sources.
+All assignments must include accurate references and a complete bibliography, clearly stating titles, page numbers, and other relevant details.
+Footnotes should be used for citations.
+Assignments must comply with standard academic formatting, including the student’s name, course title, pagination, references, and list of literature.
+3. Final Essay.
+The final essay (2,700-3,000 words long) needs to contain a short summary of all previous assignments.
+In addition to that try to answer such question as Why did I choose this topic?
+What transformations did the project undergo (i.e. changes of time frame, methodology, objectives, etc.)?
+What are the most suitable theoretical methodological approaches for the topic?
+As well as other questions.
+Poslední úprava: Marková Alena, Mgr., Ph.D.
+(04.01.2026)

 |